scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </a>
 {% endhighlight %}

-The "next page" link in sequential navigation is given a "data-navigation" attribute whose value uses the pattern is `sequential-next`.
+The "next page" link in sequential navigation is given a 'data-navigation' attribute whose value is `sequential-next`.

 {% highlight html %}
 <a title="Next section" href="#" class="ds_sequential-nav__button  ds_sequential-nav__button--right" data-navigation="sequential-next">